chriswayg/tor-server/README.md

 ### Quickstart

+- Prerequisites: A [linux server hosted at a Tor friendly ISP](https://trac.torproject.org/projects/tor/wiki/doc/GoodBadISPs) with Docker installed (see [Install Docker and Docker Compose](#install-docker-and-docker-compose) below)

 This will run a Tor relay server with defaults and a randomized Nickname:

 `docker run -d --init --name=tor_relay_1 --net=host -p 9001:9001 --restart=always chriswayg/tor-server`